 Depending on the job, the blade may be inserted with the teeth facing up or down.
-To install a blade, slide the release lever up.
-Insert the blade into the clamp until the tang butts against the collar.
+To install a blade, twist collar in the direction of the arrow while inserting the blade into the clamp until the tang butts against the collar.

-- 2. Release the lever and the spring loaded mechanism will clamp the blade firmly in place. - Tug on blade to make sure it is securely locked in place. - To remove a blade, slide the release lever up and pull the blade from the tool.
+- Release collar and the spring loaded mechanism will clamp the blade firmly in place. - Twist collar in the opposite direction of the arrow to ensure that the blade is locked into the clamp. - 4.
+Tug on blade to make sure it is securely locked in place. - To remove a blade, twist collar in the direction of the arrow while pulling on the blade.
 Be careful when handling hot blades.